adrian-sondermann/ProMoAI/README.md

 ├── examples                <- Examples processes, including user process descriptions, │                               engineered prompts, user feedback and generated responses.
 │
+├── notebooks               <- Jupyter notebooks.
+Naming convention is a version number │                               (for ordering) and a short `-` delimited description.
+│
 ├── promoai                 <- Source code for use in this project.
 │   │
 │   ├── general_utils       <- Utility functions and helpers used across the project.